FineUploader/react-fine-uploader/README.md

 The `<FileInput />` component allows you to easily render and style an `<input type="file">` element and connect it to a Fine Uploader instance.
 When any files are selected via the file chooser dialog, they will be submitted directly to the associated Fine Uploder instance.

+##### Properties

+- `text` - An object that holds properties used to render text for the two possible button states.
+If you pass a `multiple` boolean attribute, then the `text.selectFiles` value will be rendered (which defaults to "Select Files").
+If you do not pass a `multiple` boolean attribute, then the `text.selectFile` value will be rendered instead (which defaults to "Select a File").
+This property is ignored if you pass child elements (`children`).

+- `uploader` - A Fine Uploader [wrapper class](#wrapper-classes). (required)

 For example, suppose you wanted to create a file input button with an upload icon and some text that allows the user to select multiple files, but excludes everything but images in the chooser dialog ([where supported](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#Browser_compatibility)).
 When files are selected by the user, they should be submitted directly to a Fine Uploader traditional endpoint handler:

 Note: This assumes you have [the Ionicons CSS file](http://ionicons.com/#cdn) loaded on your page, _and_ that you have an element on your page with an ID of "content".